 We have found that the best prepared patients are less anxious and stressed about their dental appointments.

 1. Arrive on time

-Leave enough time to get to the dental clinic before the appointment time.
+Leave enough time to get to the orthodontic clinic before the appointment time.
 Arriving in a rushed state will only heighten any anxieties a patient might feel.
-Arriving early allows a patient to relax and if it is the first visit, become familiar with the layout of the dental clinic.
+Arriving early allows a patient to relax and if it is the first visit, become familiar with the layout of the orthodontic clinic.